 Borrowers think differently.
 They're actively taking on leverage, and the thing they fear most is getting caught off guard.

 So the health factor is always visible, not tucked into a details panel.
-Liquidation thresholds are explained in plain terms, not just shown as a number.
+Liquidation thresholds, collateral ratios, and the mechanics of isolated vault liquidations are explained in plain terms, not just shown as a number.
 The interface shows what's happening to your position right now, and what would need to change for it to become dangerous.

 The Configurator Pattern